Understanding the Portable Document Format (PDF)

 An object (for example, a string) that has been given a unique object identifier, that other objects can use to refer to itself is called an indirect object.
 This is different from the 'Name' object that we looked at earlier.
 Looking at any PDF file in its raw form (for instance, by opening it in a text editor) you will notice lots of indirect objects.

 The identifier has two parts.
 The first part is the object number that can be any positive integer.
-The second part is a generation number – the first ‘version’ of the PDF file gets 0.
-The updated version gets a higher number and so on.
+The second part is the generation number which is always zero in the first non-updated version of the PDF file.
 You declare an indirect object within the keywords ‘obj’ and ’endobj’.
 Be aware that the combination of the object number and generation number has to be unique.

 1 0 obj